PySpice-org/PySpice/doc/sphinx/source/example-introduction.rst

     ipython notebook

-When we use IPython notebook, it is convenient to use a matplotlib backend that outputs the graphics embedded in the notebook file.
+When we use IPython notebook, it is convenient to use a Matplotlib backend that outputs the graphics embedded in the notebook file.
 To activate this backend, somewhere in the beginning on the notebook, you must add: